wwnorton/style/guides-website/docs/javascript-style.md

 export { foo };
 ```

+### Prefer Default Export

-### In modules with a single export, prefer default export over named export.
+In modules with a single export, prefer default export over named export.

 eslint: [`import/prefer-default-export`](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/prefer-default-export.md)
 > Why?
 To encourage more files that only ever export one thing, which is better for readability and maintainability.